-Women’s Medical Fund protects and expands access to abortion through direct service, advocacy and education.
+Women’s Medical Fund (WMF) protects and expands abortion access for low-income people through direct service and community organizing.

 WMF relies primarily on the support of individual donors to fulfill our mission.